VlasenkoMShPHub/turn_right_player/README.md

 # turn_right_player
-DDPG algorithm plays "turn right"
+Trying to get computer playing "turn right" better than a human